• Christmas Recipes

 A stainless stell folding steaming rack set into a pot of aromatic liquid for steaming fish.

-Step 4: Steam Salmon Fillets
+4) Steam Salmon Fillets

 Salmon filets in a pot with lemon, herbs, shallots, ready for steaming.

-When salmon is steamed, move it to plates for serving or for cooling and refrigerating with a flexible fish spatula.
+When salmon is steamed, move it to plates for serving or cooling and refrigerating with a flexible fish spatula.

 Pale peachy colored salmon filets after steaming in the steamer basket.